atlasphp/Atlas.Orm/README.md

 ## Rationale

-I wanted an alternative to Active Record that would allow you to get started about as easily as Active Record, and then refactor quickly thereafter toward Data Mapper.
+I wanted an alternative to Active Record that would allow you to get started about as easily as Active Record for your *persistence* model, and then refactor more easily towards a richer *domain* model as needed.

+Using a data-mapper for the underlying table rows, then composing them into Records and RecordSets, does the trick.
+As you begin to need simple behaviors, you can add them to the Row, Record, and RecordSet persistence model object.
+Your domain logic layer (e.g. a Service Layer) can use them as needed.

-You can add behaviors to the Record and RecordSet persistence model objects to start with, but per [this article from Mehdi Khalili][mkap], the target end- state should be "Domain Model composed of Persistence Model".
-That is, the domain Entity and Aggregate classes may use data source Records and RecordSets internally, but do not expose them.
-They can manipulate the persistence model internally as much as they wish.
+However, per [this article from Mehdi Khalili][mkap], the target end-state for your modeling should eventually move toward "Domain Model composed of Persistence Model".
+That is, the domain Entity and Aggregate classes might use data source Records and RecordSets internally, but will not expose them.
+They can manipulate the persistence model objects internally as much as they wish.
 E.g., an Entity might have "getAddress()" and read from the internal Record (which in turn reads from its internal Row or Related objects).

-Alternatively, the end state might be "DDD on top of ORM" where Repositories map the data source Records to domain Entities, Value Objects, and Aggregates.
+Alternatively, the end state might be "DDD on top of ORM" where Repositories map the persistence model objects to domain Entities, Value Objects, and Aggregates.

-Regardless, the Record and RecordSet objects are disconnected from the database connection, making the refactoring process toward Data Mapper a lot cleaner.
+A persistence model alone should get you a long way, especially at the beginning of a project.
+Even so, the data-mapped Row, Record, and RecordSet objects are disconnected from the database, which will make any refactoring processes a lot cleaner than with Active Record.

 [mkap]: http://www.mehdi-khalili.com/orm-anti-patterns-part-4-persistence-domain-model/